ttran264/ttran264/README.md

 ## Hi there 👋

+I'm currently a student at the University of Waterloo majoring in Computer Engineering.
+You can reach me via email: j235tran@uwaterloo.ca

 <!--
 **ttran264/ttran264** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.